 London-based Condor Cycles lets you spec any Campagnolo groupset, and using its bike builder we’ve picked an Italia RC aluminium frame with a Campagnolo Chorus Carbon 11-speed groupset and topped it off with Bora One 35 Clincher carbon wheels.

-The Ultimate CF SLX is German company Canyon’s lightest model and is available in a wide range of builds, including this full Campagnolo Record version.
-Let’s not forget Campagnolo also makes a range of wheels, and Canyon specs the Shamal Mille model, helping to produce a claimed complete bike weight of 6.4kg.
+The Ultimate CF SLX is German company Canyon’s lightest model and is available in a wide range of builds, including this full Campagnolo Super Record version.
+Let’s not forget Campagnolo also makes a range of wheels, and Canyon specs the Bora One wheels, helping to produce a claimed complete bike weight of 6.3kg.

 The Zero7 is Wilier's 799g superlight frame, clad here in a Chorus groupset and Campagnolo Khamsin wheels.
 Wilier offers a substantial range of Campagnolo-equipped bikes, as you might expect from a company whose very name celebrates Italian liberation.